Efficient Degradation-agnostic Image Restoration via Channel-Wise Functional Decomposition and Manifold Regularization: Related Work

-\textbf{Degradation-agnostic Image Restoration.} While training task-specific models to handle individual types of degradation can be effective, it poses practical limitations due to the need for separate models for each degradation.
-In real-world scenarios, images often suffer from a mixture of degradations and artifacts, making it difficult to address each type independently.
-Task-specific solutions also demand considerable computational and storage resources, significantly increasing their environmental footprint.
-To overcome these limitations, the emerging field of All-in-One image restoration focuses on single-blind models capable of handling multiple degradation types simultaneously~\cite{zamfir2025moce,zeng2025vision,zheng2024learning}.
-For example, AirNet~\cite{li2022all} achieves blind All-in-One image restoration by using contrastive learning to derive degradation representations from corrupted images, which are then leveraged to reconstruct clean images.
-Building on this, IDR~\cite{zhang2023ingredient} tackles the problem by decomposing degradations into fundamental physical components and applying a two-stage meta-learning strategy.
-More recently, the prompt-based paradigm~\cite{potlapalli2023promptir,wang2023promptrestorer,li2023prompt} has introduced a visual prompt learning module, enabling a single model to better handle diverse degradation types by leveraging the discriminative capacity of learned visual prompts.
-Extending this idea, some works further model prompts from a frequency perspective~\cite{cui2025adair} or propose more complex architectures with additional datasets~\cite{dudhane2024dynamic}.
-However, visual prompt modules often result in increased training time and decreased efficiency~\cite{cui2025adair}.
-In contrast, our work aims to improve the model’s ability to capture representative degradation cues without relying on heavy or complex prompt designs.
-Our goal is to develop an All-in-One image restorer that remains both computationally efficient and environmentally sustainable.
+\textbf{Degradation-agnostic Image Restoration.} While training task-specific models for individual degradations can be effective, it is impractical to maintain separate models for each corruption.
+Real-world images often suffer from mixed degradations, making independent treatment infeasible, and task-specific approaches further increase computational and storage costs, amplifying their environmental footprint.
+To overcome these limitations, the emerging field of degradation-agnostic IR focuses on single-blind models capable of handling multiple degradation types simultaneously~\citep{zamfir2025moce,zeng2025vision,zheng2024learning,ren2026any}.
+For example, AirNet~\citep{li2022all} achieves blind All-in-One image restoration by using contrastive learning to derive degradation representations from corrupted images, which are then leveraged to reconstruct clean images.
+Building on this, IDR~\citep{zhang2023ingredient} tackles the problem by decomposing degradations into fundamental physical components and applying a two-stage meta-learning strategy.
+More recently, the extra learnable prompt-based paradigm~\citep{potlapalli2023promptir,wang2023promptrestorer,li2023prompt,tian2025degradation} has introduced a visual prompt learning module, enabling a single model to better handle diverse degradation types by leveraging the discriminative capacity of learned visual prompts.
+Extending this idea, some works further model prompts from a frequency perspective~\citep{cui2025adair} or propose more complex architectures with additional datasets~\citep{dudhane2024dynamic}.
+However, visual prompt modules often result in increased training time and decreased efficiency~\citep{cui2025adair}.
+Meanwhile, inspired by recent advances in self-supervised learning, several works~\citep{wu2021contrastive,chen2022unpaired} have explored contrastive objectives to enhance low-level representations, though mainly within single-task IR scenarios.
+For the degradation-agnostic setting~\citep{jiang2024survey,li2022all,chen2025multi,zhang2025perceive}, the most recent DA-RCOT~\citep{tang2025degradation} introduces a contrastive loss applied to residual feature space, illustrating that contrastive signals can also benefit unified IR models.
+In contrast, our work aims to improve the model’s ability to capture representative degradation cues within the SPD space without relying on heavy or complex prompt designs.
+Our goal in this work is to develop a degradation-agnostic image restorer that remains both computationally efficient and environmentally sustainable.